build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 ```

->**WARNING**: This next step deployment cloud represent generate a considerate consumption if you don’t delete it after this step by step.
+>**WARNING**: This next step can generate a considerable consumption if you don’t delete it after this step by step.

 * It’s time to test if it really worked!
-I’m going to use the [pause](https://www.ianlewis.org/en/almighty-pause-container) image, you have to change the amount of replicas from 0 to at least 1, to see how this triggers a just in time scale up to the node group.
+I’m going to use the [pause](https://www.ianlewis.org/en/almighty-pause-container) image.
+You have to change the amount of replicas from 0 to at least 1 to see how this triggers a just-in-time scale up to the node group.

 ```yaml
 cat <<EOF > inflate.yaml